 Cats are just like almost every other animal.
 Direct eye contact feels threatening and is a sign of dominance.
-When a cat is feeling particularly afraid, their pupils will dilate to allow as much visual information in as possible.
-Myrna Milani, DVM, is an animal behaviorist at Tipping Point Animal Behavior Consulting Services and she has found that this bug-eyed, direct stare is not one of friendliness or aroused, but one of fear instead.
+When a cat is feeling particularly afraid, his pupils will dilate to allow as much visual information in as possible.
+Myrna Milani, DVM, is an animal behaviorist at Tipping Point Animal Behavior Consulting Services and she has found that this bug-eyed, direct stare is not one of friendliness or arousal, but one of fear instead.

 #5: Audio Clues

 - Purring: This generally means that they are seeking comfort and contentment.
-Purring is the way that cats self soothe when they are in need of some affection and also when they are happy and content.
+Purring is the way that cats self-soothe when they are in need of some affection, and also when they are happy and content.

-- High-pitched chattering: this is friendly chattering
+- High-pitched chattering: this is friendly chattering.

 - Growling, hissing, spitting: stay away!
 Back off—this cat is not happy.